 I for sure did not belong to that group.

 You should also know that during my teenage years I always felt I was (here comes the word that all teenage girls like to use) fat.
 Ten years later, I can go back through my high school photos and see that I had a very normal body type.
-Objectively, I was not the thinnest but I was for sure not overweight.
+Objectively, I was not the thinnest but I was for sure not overweight and even, who cares.

 May I also add that during my first two years as a student in France I had gained 10 kilos.
 Even though I felt happy in France, I should have acknowledged that my body had changed but somehow, I just preferred to ignore it.
 My jeans would not fit anymore and I would have to buy a bigger size every time I would try something at a store.
 I went from an S, to an M, to an L. I went as well from a 36, to a 38 and up to a 40.
 But let’s leave the numbers aside, the worst is not the size tag but the inner feeling of anxiousness and loneliness.
 I was for sure not confident with myself.

 Four years later, I finally started for the first time to find myself.
 I began cooking, I stopped consuming dairies (except for cheese because it would be a sin to do that in France), I started running, going to the gym at least 3-4 days a week.
 And just like that, for once, I changed the cycle and instead of gaining weight I started losing it.
 It isn’t until end of 2017 that I had finally reached – or at least almost – the size and measures that I arrived to this country with.

 I must admit that I got a reward that no one else told me it existed.
 Once you start to control your mind, you body just follows and that is called: confidence.